sxyu/meshview/README.md

 - Drawing several geometric objects (line, cube, square, [UV] sphere) directly
 - Controlling camera and lighting
 - RGB/XYZ axes
+- Optionally includes Dear ImGUI which can be used without any additional setup, by writing ImGui calls (like ImGui::Begin()) in the `viewer.on_gui` event handler

-Note this project does not support importing/exporting models, and is intended for visualizing specific models and programmatically generated objects, e.g. in 3D vision.
+Note this project does not support importing/exporting models, and is mostly intended for visualizing programmatically generated objects.
 For model I/O please look into integrating assimp.

 ```cpp
 #include "meshview/meshview.hpp"